xXleowXx/gitlab-charts/doc/installation/operator.md

 stages of cloud-native GitLab installation/upgrade procedures.
 Using the Operator provides the ability to perform rolling upgrades without down time.

+WARNING:
+This functionality was Alpha and marked experimental.
+It is now DEPRECATED, and will be removed in the future.
+Do not use in production.

 ## Operator Chart

 We provide an [Operator Chart](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/charts/gitlab/charts/operator)